mahpat16/rtd-api-doc/docs/source/dreambooth.rst

     notfound
   }

+Note: **jobInput** is the json string representing the input parameters that were sent to this job.
+We return this input back so you can find out the params used to train this job.
+This is more of a convenience in case you dont want to store that meta data yourself.

 .. _getRetrainModels:

-Get the API and ModelCard URL after successful retraining
+Get the API and ModelCard URL after successful training
 ---------------------------------------------------------
-``getRetrainedModels(jobID: String): [RetrainedModels]``
+``getTrainedModels(jobID: String): [TrainedModels]``

-The ``getRetrainedModels`` method returns the information of the models that are created after a successful retraining
+The ``getTrainedModels`` method returns the information of the models that are created after a successful training

 Input
 +++++